pchapin/augusta/README.md

 In addition to off-loading advanced language features to compiler extensions and tools, we feel that the infrastructure and ecosystem surrounding a language is as important as the language itself.
-Thus, we hope to provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system (for example, [Bazel](https://bazel.build/)).
+Thus, we hope to provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system (perhaps [Bazel](https://bazel.build/)).
 We hope the early availability of these tools will encourage the growth of an active community around Augusta and accelerate its development.